 The Accounting Officer of TEO has designated the Interim Chief Executive as the Accounting Officer of MLKDC.
-The responsibilities of an Accounting Officer, including responsibility for the propriety and regularity of the public finances for which the Accounting Officer is answerable, for keeping proper records and for safeguarding MLKDC's assets, are set out in Managing Public Money Northern Ireland (MPMNI) published by DoF.
+The responsibilities of an Accounting Officer, including responsibility for the propriety and regularity of the public finances for which the Accounting Officer is answerable, for keeping proper records and for safeguarding MLKDC's assets, are set out in Managing Public Money Northern Ireland (MPMNI) published by the Department of Finance (DoF).

 As Accounting Officer, I have taken necessary steps to make myself aware of any relevant audit information and to establish that the NIAO are aware of that information.
-So far as I am aware, there is no relevant audit information of which the auditors are unaware.
+So far as I am aware, there is no relevant audit information of which the auditor is unaware.